Permafrost/Tundra/README.md

         being successfully processed.
 If not specified, the archive directory defaults to a subdirectory named `archive`.

+        Optionally, archived files older than a given age can be cleaned up automatically by the retrieve process by specifying a query string parameter called `purge` with an XML duration value representing the age an archived file must be before being purged, for example:

+            file:////server:port/directory/*.txt?purge=P14D

+        In this example, any files in the archive directory older than 14 days will be automatically deleted by the retrieve process.
+If the query string parameter `purge` is not specified, archived files will not be automatically cleaned up.

     * `$service` is the fully-qualified name of the content processing service, which implements the `tundra.schema.content.retrieve:processor` specification, invoked to process each item of content retrieved from